Antcating/DAS-Data-Concat/README.md

 ## About <a name = "about"></a>

-FEBUS A1 Data Concat concatenates data from FEBUS A1 system (to be done) once a day.
+FEBUS A1 Data Receiver - concatenates data from FEBUS A1 system (to be done) once a day.
 It allows easy configuration for needs of the different systems (different packet length).

 ## Getting Started <a name = "getting_started"></a>